 So of these choices, why should you consider a fixed deposit?
 And what makes them such a great choice of New Zealanders?
-Read on as we explore the reasons why a term deposit is the best bet for you and your financial future.
+Read on as we explore the reasons why it's the best bet for you and your financial future.

 Do you want to invest in your future and earn high interest, too?
 It doesn't matter if you're saving for a car, a home, or retirement, a fixed investment is an easy, risk-free way to earn great rates on your savings.

-Keep reading to find out what these are, how they work, and why they could be the perfect way for you to invest in your future.
+Keep reading to find out what these are, how they work, and why they're a great choice for Kiwis like you!

 Credit Unions currently offer some of the highest returns on investment in New Zealand, but what does this mean for you, your savings, and the return you can expect to receive from a term deposit?

 Read on to find out how much you can expect to make with the high fixed rate deposit investment.

 With the retirement age on the rise and the amount of spare change in your back pocket dwindling, it can be tough to set some money aside and save for your retirement.

 Rather than continuing to put it off to ‘some other day’, read on for our five favourite savings strategies that are sure to help you better invest in your future and live out some of your best years with peace of mind.